NervanaSystems/neon/doc/source/datasets.rst

 ImageNet
 --------
 The raw images need to be downloaded from ILSVRC as a tar file.
-A neon script can convert the raw images into binaries. data_dir is where the processed batches will be stored, and image_dir is where the original tar files are saved.
+The ``neon.util.batch_writer.py`` script can convert the raw images into binaries.
+``data_dir`` is where the processed batches will be stored, and ``image_dir`` is where the original tar files are saved.

 .. code-block:: bash